jimmejardine/qiqqa-open-source/docs-src/Notes/Technology/Odds 'n' Ends/curl - command-line and notes.md

-# curl :: commandline and notes
+# curl :: command-line and notes

 ## Fetch a PDF from a website